dpgraham4401/haztrakjs/README.md

 Agency and the [RCRA](https://www.epa.gov/rcra) community to electronically track hazardous waste shipments.
 It was built as a modular component of [RCRAInfo](https://rcrainfo.epa.gov).

-haztrak simplifies the process of consuming the RCRAInfo/e-Manifest API, and transitioning to electronic manifests by abstracting the implementation and letting you get back to what's important
+haztrak simplifies the process of integrating with the RCRAInfo/e-Manifest system, and transitioning to electronic manifests by abstracting the implementation and letting you get back to what's important.

 For additional information about e-Manifest, check out the below links
   - [USEPA/e-Manifest Github](https://github.com/USEPA/e-manifest)